 Copyright does not protect general ideas that are contained in artistic expression.
 The general plot of a play or story, for example, is an idea that is not protected in the same way as the script of a play.
-Ideas are not protected by copyright, only your way of expressing them is.
+However, while ideas are not protected by copyright, your way of expressing them is.
 For an example, where the plot of the story isn’t protected, the way it is expressed in a performance or play will be protected.

 Ownership of copyright is complex.
 In some circumstances, you may not own the copyright even though you were the author of the work.
-For example, if you are the author of a song but record the band’s performance without permission, you may be the author of an original recording, but you would need permission from the band in order to distribute your recording since it contains the band’s music and performance of that music.
+For example, if you are the author of a song but record the band’s performance without permission, you would need permission from the band in order to distribute your recording since it also contains the band’s music and performance of that music.

-Your rights as an author can also be limited by your employer.
-If you are hired for the purpose of creating copyright-protected material, then your employer likely owns the copyright for anything you produce during company time or using company resources.
+Your employer’s rights can also limit your rights as a creator of your work.
+If you were hired for the purpose of creating copyright-protected material, then your employer would own the copyright for anything you produce during company time or using company resources.
 For example, if you work for a company and are asked to write a manual for a product, the company likely owns the copyright to the manual.
 In this scenario, you are assigning your rights in the work to your employer.

-To register a copyright, you must fill in a form where you state that the work is original, you state its title and other details, and you indicate the author(s) names and owner(s) names.
-This can be done online by going to www.cipo.ic.gc.ca/eic/site/cipointernet-internetopic.nsf/eng/wr03915.html?Open&wt_src=cipo-cpyrght-main&wt_cxt=toptask and following the instructions and links to filing a ‘copyright e-filing application’.
+To register a copyright online, you must fill in a form where you state that the work is original, state its title and other details and indicate the author(s) names and owner(s) names.
+This can be done online by going to http://www.ic.gc.ca/eic/site/cipointernet-internetopic.nsf/eng/wr03915.html?Open&wt_src=cipo-cpyrght-main&wt_cxt=toptask and following the instructions and links to filing a ‘copyright e-filing application’.
 If you have any further questions about registration, you may call the Canadian Intellectual Property’s Office Client Service Centre at 1-866-997-1936.

 Generally, a copyright lasts for the life of the author plus 50 years.
-If a work is published after the author’s death, or by an unknown author, the work is protected for 50 years from publication.
-A photograph is protected from unauthorized reproduction for 50 years from the date the photograph was taken.
-If two or more people are authors of a copyrighted work, the work is copyrighted for 50 years after the death of the last surviving author.
-In the United Sates, the general term of copyright is the life of the author, plus 75 years.
+If a work is published after the author’s death, or by an unknown author, the work is protected for 50 years from the author’s death.
+There are certain exceptions to this lifetime protection.
+For an instance, if two or more people are authors of a copyrighted work, the work is copyrighted for 50 years after the death of the last surviving author.
+There are also different terms of protection for government publications, unknown authors and unpublished works.
 Once a copyright has expired, the work is said to be in the “public domain” and can be reproduced by the public.

-If you feel someone has infringed upon your work, you may sue them for copyright infringement.
-If you are successful in your suit, you may be awarded damages up to your lost profits or the infringer’s illegally obtained profits.
+If you feel someone has copied or reproduced your work without your permission, you may sue him or her for copyright infringement.
+If you are successful in your suit, you may be awarded money damages for the amount of your lost profits or the infringer’s illegally obtained profits.
 The court may also award an injunction against the infringer, which would prevent them from using or reproducing your work.

-An infringement of your copyright may include plagiarism.
+A type of infringement of your copyright may include plagiarism.
 Plagiarism is the act of implying that someone else’s work or ideas are your own.
-Plagiarism may or may not constitute copyright infringement, since it may or may not involve copying of all or a substantial part of a work in which you own the copyright.
+Whether this will be found to be a copyright infringement will depend on how much of the work is under copyright.